 What to do to deal with GPU utilization spikes

 So far, I’ve covered the reasons why GPU utilization spikes.
-Usually, high GPU utilization results from an app using more GPU resources than it’s supposed to.
+Usually, high utilization results from an app using more resources than it’s supposed to.

 It could also be because an app that’s not supposed to be using GPU resources is using them.
 If you can find the offending app, you can solve your problem.

-Below are some of the ways you can use to find or deal with apps hogging the GPU:
+Below are some of the ways you can use to find or deal with apps hogging it: